oweitman/ioBroker.squeezeboxrpc/README.md

 ### **WORK IN PROGRESS**

+- fix of empty rewrite artwork and some other datapoints
+- Breaking release for vis-1 to vis-2
+- new widgetset for vis-2
+- Details see readme

+### **WORK IN PROGRESS**

 - **BREAKING CHANGE**
 - Due to the extensive revision of the vis-1 widgets—including adjustments to their configuration attributes—they are no longer directly compatible with